SysKitTeam/docs-point/releases/cloud/point-2023-3-release-note.md

 ## About Syskit Point Cloud

 * **New to Syskit Point Cloud?** Explore Syskit Point Cloud with a 21-day [free trial](https://www.syskit.com/products/point/free-trial/) for an easy and effective way to manage and secure your environment.
 * **Already using Syskit Point Cloud?** Syskit Point Cloud is automatically upgraded to the latest version when available.
-The automatic update occurs outside of working hours to ensure minimal interference with your day-to-day business.
+The automatic update occurs outside working hours to ensure minimal interference with your day-to-day business.

 ## Features

 * **Introducing the Policy Automation feature!** Syskit Point Admins can now define rules, which Syskit Point will follow, and automatically apply defined governance policies for workspaces that meet the conditions configured in the said rules.
-You can fine-tune rules to apply governance policies to workspaces based on:
+You can fine-tune rules to apply governance policies to workspaces based on the following:
   * **Workspace name**,
   * **Privacy**,
   * **Sharing Settings**,